 Disciplined Operating Philosophy.
-We have an experienced senior management team, with an average of approximately 15 years of experience in retail or related industries as of the end of fiscal 2005.
+We have an experienced senior management team.
 Our management team has built a strong operating foundation based on sound retail principles that underlie our unique culture.
 Our philosophy emphasizes an integrated combination of results measurement, training and incentive programs, all designed to drive sales productivity down to the individual store associate level.
 Our comprehensive training programs are designed to provide our managers and store associates with enhanced product knowledge, selling skills and operational expertise.
 We believe that our merchandising team's immersion in the actions sports lifestyle, supplemented with feedback from our customers, store associates and managers, allows us to consistently identify and react to emerging fashion trends.
 We believe that this, combined with our inventory planning and allocation processes and systems, helps us mitigate markdown risk.

 High-Impact, Integrated Marketing Approach.
 We seek to build relationships with our customers through a multi-faceted marketing approach that is designed to integrate our brand image with the action sports lifestyle.
 Our marketing efforts focus on reaching our customers in their environment and feature extensive grassroots marketing events, such as the Zumiez Couch Tour, which is a series of interactive sports, music and lifestyle events held at various locations throughout the United States.
-Our marketing efforts also incorporate local sporting and music event promotions, advertising in magazines popular with our target market, interactive contest sponsorships that actively involve our customers with our brands and products, and distribution of about eight million Zumiez stickers in the past calendar year.
+Our marketing efforts also incorporate local sporting and music event promotions, advertising in magazines popular with our target market, interactive contest sponsorships that actively involve our customers with our brands and products, and distribution of over 10 million Zumiez stickers in the past fiscal year.
 Events and activities such as these provide opportunities for our customers to develop a strong identity with our culture and brand.
 We believe that our immersion in the action sports lifestyle allows us to build credibility with our customers and gather valuable feedback on evolving customer preferences.